Bundles of metric structures as left ultrafunctors

 \end{enumerate} \end{definition}

-\begin{note*} \normalfont The dual notion is a right ultrafunctor in which the comparison maps go in the other direction, we omit writing the axioms which can be found in\cite{lurie2018ultracategories}. \end{note*} \begin{definition} An ultrafunctor is a left ultrafunctor for which all the comparison maps are isomorphism.
+\begin{note*} \normalfont The dual notion is a right ultrafunctor in which the comparison maps go in the other direction, we omit writing the axioms which can be found in~\cite{lurie2018ultracategories}. \end{note*} \begin{definition} An ultrafunctor is a left ultrafunctor for which all the comparison maps are isomorphisms. \end{definition}